dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 network to other containers, so the developer could use externals services seamlessly as if they were living on the same machine (127.0.0.1, localhost etc).

+By installing Drush into PHP image, it gave us also an ability to change Drush version on runtime based on the PHP or Drupal version if there would be a need for that at some point.
+You may know or not, but you can only expect Drush 5 and lower for example to work only on PHP 5.2, you can't run new Drush on PHP 5.2.
+We needed to have that

 Once these two major issues were resolved I started to migrate Docker based development environments to other two developers that were willing to try it after I had given them a brief explanation how this can benefit them in the short term and in the long term.
 Fortunately they were agreed to try it.

-So now that we had a usable development setup that replaced the standard LAMP setup, we had lowered the provisioning from more than half a day to about 45 minutes. this includes installing the OS as well.
+So now that we had a usable development setup that replaced the native LAMP setup, we had lowered the provisioning from more than half a day to about 45 minutes. this includes installing the OS as well.